 Other services include assistance with landlord tenant questions and consumer information about leases, utilities, safety, transportation, temporary housing, finances and We also support the students child care. throughout the Off-Campus living experience providing counseling and referral in housing related matters.
 The Housing Mediation Services is an alternative resource which assists in the resolution of problems which may arise between students, landlords and roommates.
-For more information contact (787) 832-4040, 3894, 2078 extensions or e-mail: vivienda@uprm.edu.
+For more information contact (787) 832-4040, 3894.
+2078 extensions e-mail: or vivienda@uprm.edu.